Digital Media Applications

 In a nutshell

-You can also find helpful FAQs, learn more about student life at Salford or explore all our Film, TV and Media courses.
+You can also find helpful FAQs, learn more about student life at Salford or explore all our Creative Digital Media and Gaming courses.
 Continue reading to understand more about this BA (Hons) Animation with Foundation Year course.

 This is for you if...